-As laboratory results for the current drilling program at Khao Soon are received they will be used to enhance geological interpretations and grade modelling with a view to updating the Exploration Target.
-At Than Pho West it is anticipated that PAM may be able to report an inaugural Inferred Mineral Resource estimate, subject to ongoing success.
+As laboratory results from the current drilling program at Khao Soon are received they will be used to enhance geological interpretations and grade modelling with a view to updating the Exploration Target.
+Ultimately PAM's aim is to report an inaugural Inferred Mineral Resource estimate, subject to ongoing success.

-Following the completion of drilling at Than Pho West, PAM intends to relocate the drill rig to the Reung Kiet Lithium Project where drilling is planned at the Bang I Tum and Reung Kiet Lithium prospects, where previous work by PAM has identified high priority lithium drill targets.
+PAM is now relocating the drill rig to the Reung Kiet Lithium Project with drilling planned at the Bang I Tum and Reung Kiet Lithium prospects, where previous work by PAM has identified high priority lithium drill targets.

-The planned drilling program at the Minter Tungsten Project in NSW has been postponed until early 2021 pending ratification of a land transfer relevant to the Land Access and Compensation Agreement.
+The planned drilling program at the Minter Tungsten Project in NSW still awaits the ratification of a land transfer relevant to the Land Access and Compensation Agreement.